AmanHogan/SortingAlgorithmGUI/README.md

 Programming Language: 3.11.2 64 Python
 Environement: VsCode and Microsoft CMD command line prompt

-# STRUCTURE
+# Structure

+The program structure is as follows:

+## `algo_main.py`

-The driver code is specified in 'algo_main.py'.
-This python file is responsible for several functions related to sorting algorithms, as well as an AlgorithmData class that holds information about the data and the execution time of a sorting algorithm.
-This file calls the following python modules:
+The driver code is specified in `algo_main.py`.
+This Python file is responsible for several functions related to sorting algorithms and includes the `AlgorithmData` class that holds information about the data and the execution time of a sorting algorithm.
+It calls the following Python modules:

+## `algo_sorting.py`

-## algo_sorting.py - file contains several sorting algorithms implemented in Python.
+This file contains several sorting algorithms implemented in Python:

-1. merge_sort(arr, data):
+1. `merge_sort(arr, data)`: Performs merge sort on the array.
-2. heap_sort(arr, data): This function implements the heap sort algorithm.
+2. `heap_sort(arr, data)`: Implements the heap sort algorithm.
-3. heapify(arr, n, i): This is a helper function for the heap_sort function.
+3. `heapify(arr, n, i)`: A helper function for the `heap_sort` function.
-4. quick_sort(arr): This function implements the quick sort algorithm usininto two sub-arrays around the pivot until the base case of an array with a single element is reached.
+4. `quick_sort(arr)`: Implements the quick sort algorithm by recursively partitioning the array into two sub-arrays around a pivot until the base case of an array with a single element is reached.
-5. quick_sort_median(arr): partitions the array into three sub-arrays around the pivot, then recursively sorts the left and right sub-arrays before concatenating them with the pivot sub-array.
+5. `quick_sort_median(arr)`: Partitions the array into three sub-arrays around the pivot and recursively sorts them before concatenating them with the pivot sub-array.
-6. selection_sort(arr, data): This function finds the minimum element in the unsorted part of the array and swaps it with the first element of the unsorted part.
+6. `selection_sort(arr, data)`: Finds the minimum element in the unsorted part of the array and swaps it with the first element of the unsorted part.
-7.insertion_sort(arr, data): This function implements the insertion sort algorithm
+7. `insertion_sort(arr, data)`: Implements the insertion sort algorithm.
-8. bubble_sort(arr, data): This function implements the bubble sort algorithm.
+8. `bubble_sort(arr, data)`: Implements the bubble sort algorithm.

-* algo_main.py - This is a Python script that defines several functions related to sorting algorithms, as well as an AlgorithmData class that holds information about the data and the execution time of a sorting algorithm. o	choose_algorithm():  takes a string parameter choice that determines which sorting algorithm to run on the global array variable, and updates the global algorithm_data variable with the execution time and sorted array. o	create_array():  creates a random array of integers of length size, and updates the global array variable with the new array. o   compare_algorithms():   compares the results of the two most recent sorting algorithm runs stored in the global list_of_sorted list, and prints the results to the console using the algo_gui.comparison_screen function. o	algo_graph():  displays a graph of the most recent sorting algorithm run using the algo_gui.graphing_screen function.
+## `algorithm_view.py` (GUI)

-* algorthim_view.py (GUI)- module for a GUI application that allows the user to choose and compare sorting algorithms on randomly generated arrays of integers. o	The initialize_gui() function creates a main window for the GUI, where the user can input the desired size of the array to be sorted and select a sorting algorithm using buttons. o	The array_to_screen() function creates a new window to display the details of the selected sorting algorithm, including the algorithm name, array size, start time, end time, run time, bytes per microsecond, and unsorted array. o	The module imports the tkinter module and uses its functions and widgets to create the GUI, as well as several functions from the algo_main module and algo_sorting module to perform the actual sorting.
+This module is a GUI application that allows the user to choose and compare sorting algorithms on randomly generated arrays of integers.
+It includes the following functions:

+- `initialize_gui()`: Creates a main window for the GUI, where the user can input the desired size of the array to be sorted and select a sorting algorithm using buttons.
+- `array_to_screen()`: Creates a new window to display the details of the selected sorting algorithm, including the algorithm name, array size, start time, end time, run time, bytes per microsecond, and unsorted array.
+It imports the `tkinter` module and uses its functions and widgets to create the GUI, as well as several functions from the `algo_main` module and `algo_sorting` module to perform the actual sorting.

-* algo_graph.py - This Python module is called "algo_graph.py".
+## `algo_graph.py`

-    o	The purpose of the "graphing" function is to plot a graph of input sizes vs runtimes in microseconds. o	The function adds the graph_name to the graph_names list and prints a message indicating that it is graphing the specified algorithm.
+This Python module, named `algo_graph.py`, is responsible for plotting a graph of input sizes versus runtimes in microseconds.
+It includes the following function:

+- `graphing()`: Adds the `graph_name` to the `graph_names` list and prints a message indicating that it is graphing the specified algorithm.
-* inputs.txt
-    o   Since, arrays are randomized using the random python module, no input are needed.
-This file is included to fit with the grading criterion.

-* <sorting name>.png
+## Additional Files

+- `inputs.txt`: This file is included but not necessary since the arrays are randomized using the Python `random` module.
-    o   After graphing an algorithm, the program will save a png of the graph in the current running directory.
+- `<sorting name>.png`: After graphing an algorithm, the program will save a PNG image of the graph in the current running directory.

 # Program Logic

+The program follows the following logic:

-1)  User is prompted to a screen that has a a variety of sorting algorithms (such as Merge Sort, Heap Sort, Quick Sort, etc.) to sort an array of random integers, and displays the results of each algorithm in real time.
+1. The user is prompted to a screen that displays a variety of sorting algorithms (such as Merge Sort, Heap Sort, Quick Sort, etc.) to sort an array of random integers.
+The program shows the results of each algorithm in real-time.
-2) The user must enter in the array size then press 'Submit'
+2. The user must enter the desired array size and press 'Submit'.
-3) The user then can interact with the program by choosing an algorithm to run, comparing the results of two algorithms, and graphing the run time of an algorithm.
+3. The user can then interact with the program by choosing an algorithm to run, comparing the results of two algorithms, and graphing the run-time of an algorithm.
-4) The GUI will then show and display the details of the algorithm's  performance (start and end time, run time, number of bytes per microsecond, unsorted and sorted arrays) in a separate window.
+4. The GUI displays the details of the algorithm's performance, including the start and end time, run-time, number of bytes per microsecond, unsorted and sorted arrays, in a separate window.

-# HOW TO RUN
+# How to Run

 There are two ways to run this program:

 ## Windows CMD:
-Unzip the downloaded file.
+1. Unzip the downloaded file.
-Open your Windows terminal.
+2. Open your Windows terminal.
-Make sure you have python version 3 or higher installed.
+3. Make sure you have Python version 3 or higher installed.
+4. Navigate to the directory where the source code, specifically 'algo_main.py', is located using the command: `cd C:\Users\ .... \algo_main.py`
+5. Run the program by executing the following command in the command-line: `python algo_main.py`
-Locate the directory the source code where 'algo_main.py' is located: cd C:\Users\ .... \algo_main.py Then, from the command-line run: 'python algo_main.py' The code should then output the reults
+6. The code should then output the results.

-## Vscode:
+## VScode:
-Unzip the downloaded file.
+1. Unzip the downloaded file.
-Open the folder in vscode and select 'trust this folder' Set up your vscode to have a python Environement
+2. Open the folder in VScode and select 'Trust this folder' if prompted.
+3. Set up your VScode to have a Python Environment:
-    * Hold down SHIFT+CTRL+P and select 'Python:select interpter' and choose the path where python is installed on your system
+   - Hold down SHIFT+CTRL+P and select 'Python: Select Interpreter'
+   - Choose the path where Python is installed on your system.
-Find the 'red_blue_nim.py' and right click and select 'Run python file in terminal'
+4. Find the 'algo_main.py' file in the folder and right-click on it.
+5. Select 'Run Python File in Terminal'.
-    * This will open a terminal in Vscode using a python interpreter.
+   - This will open a terminal in VScode using a Python interpreter.
-Now, with the terminal open, enter 'python algo_main.py' The program should then run and print the neccessary outputs
+6. Now, with the terminal open, enter the command `python algo_main.py`.
+7. The program should then run and print the necessary outputs.